 Think about it …

-And as for Thomas Edison, well, among other U.S. patents, he went on to win 141 for storage batteries, as well as 389 for electric light and power, 195 for the phonograph, 150 for the telegraph, and 34 for the telephone.
+He went on to win 141 patents for storage batteries, as well as 389 for electric light and power, 195 for the phonograph, 150 for the telegraph, and 34 for the telephone, among many others!

 Is the fear of failure holding you back from a life of well-paid writing?
 Or is it something else?
 Post in the comments below … I’d love to see if I can help!